 What is sensory regulation and why is health and design related to it?
-We’re the experts incorporating design thinking with health through sensory knowledge.
+Design thinking through a health lens improves sensory knowledge and design sensibility.

 Think of those drinking excessive amounts of coffee or caffeinated beverages.
 Or those with unusual sleeping habits.
 Perhaps, extreme energy levels – all time high or extreme lows.
 These examples touch on a lengthy list of symptoms that signals warning.
 The brain’s response to sensations seeks its idea of appropriate and efficient.
 This may not agree with societal or desired standards.